aliceh/Master-branch-protector/README.md

 Launching the application
 -------------------------

 1. Choose a port on your system (such as 8080) where the web server will be listening to incoming requests from the Guthub webhook that you will create.
-Make sure that the port is open for incoming traffic from GitHub.
+Make sure that the port is open for incoming traffic.

-2. Create a github webhook with the URL of the webserver.
+2. Create a github webhook.

 * Go to the Settings page for your Organization
 * Click Webhooks > Add webhook